Lewis Cass (footballer)

 Cass was with Newcastle United from 2012 to 2022.
 He spent the 2020–21 season on loan at Hartlepool United, who won promotion out of the National League via the play-offs.
-He spent the first half of the 2021–22 season on loan at Port Vale, before joining the club permanently in July 2022.
+He spent the first half of the 2021–22 season on loan at Port Vale before joining the club permanently in July 2022.
+He was loaned to Stockport County for the second half of the 2023–24 season.
+He joined Grimsby Town in July 2024 and moved on to Harrogate Town 11 months later.

 Career

 Newcastle United

 Cass joined the Academy at Newcastle United from North Shields Juniors at the age of 12.
-He was named on the "Magpies" Premier League bench for the first time on the final day of the 2018–19 season at Fulham, in what was Rafael Benítez’s final game as manager.
+He was named on the "Magpies" Premier League bench for the first time on the final day of the 2018–19 season at Fulham, in what was Rafael Benítez's final game as manager.
 He was next named on the bench by new manager Steve Bruce in an FA Cup tie with Rochdale in January 2020.

 On 1 October 2020, Cass joined National League club Hartlepool United on loan for the 2020–21 season.
 He made his first-team debut two days later as "Pools" recorded a 2–1 win over Aldershot Town.
 He played primarily on the right-hand side of a three-man defence at Hartlepool.
 He signed a new contract with Newcastle in January, keeping him tied to St James' Park until 2022.
 On 9 March, he was sent off 24 minutes into a 1–1 draw at Altrincham.
 He made a total of 37 appearances throughout the campaign, helping Hartlepool to qualify for the play-off quarter-finals in fourth-place.
 Hartlepool went on to secure promotion out of the play-offs, though Cass was not in the matchday squad for the final as he was recovering from a hamstring injury.
 Hartlepool manager Dave Challinor tried to bring back Cass to Victoria Park on loan for the following season but was unable to do so due to competition from other clubs.